KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 NOTE: Implementations MAY tier event-log requirements by assurance level; where tiered, the implementation SHALL state the tier.

+### 7.4.4 Processing events (distinct from notice lifecycle events)

+The Notice Event Log records notice lifecycle events.
+Processing events are distinct from notice lifecycle events and SHALL be recorded separately, so that governed processing is testable against the notice version relied upon.

+A processing event record SHALL include at minimum:

+- processing_event_id
+- event_time
+- processing_event_type
+- notice_version_reference (the notice version relied upon for the processing)
+- controller_identity_record_id (the accountable controller)
+- purpose (the recorded purpose relied upon, as specified in 7.5)

+Note 1 to entry: Separating processing events from notice lifecycle events allows an implementation to demonstrate that recorded processing was governed by a disclosed notice version, and to detect processing that is bound to no notice version or no recorded purpose.

+### 7.5 Purpose as a recorded artefact

+Purpose SHALL be recorded, and SHALL be specified before identification or transfer.
+Each recorded purpose SHALL be bound to:

+- the legal authority relied upon;
+- the controller_identity_record_id of the accountable controller; and
+- the notice_version_reference in effect at the time the purpose is disclosed.

+NOTE 1: Unrecorded purpose is a security defect, not a documentation omission.
+Transparency evidence that cannot be inspected after the fact cannot support accountability or enforcement, so the absence of a recorded, bound purpose is a defect in the evidence rather than a missing document.
+The conformance consequence of failing to record purpose is stated in Clause 8.

+NOTE 2: Purpose is carried in the Notice Record for the applicable notice version and is bound to receipts and processing events through notice_version_reference.
+Recording purpose as an artefact, rather than as narrative, allows a relying party to test whether processing was bound to a disclosed purpose, controller, and notice version.

+### 7.6 Relationship to consent records

+Where consent is the legal basis, the consent statement and the consent record SHALL reference the prior notice disclosure event, by notice_version_reference and the applicable Anchored Notice Receipt.
+This document specifies that reference only.
+It does not specify consent, the consent statement, or the consent record, which remain governed by ISO/IEC TS 27560:2023 and ISO/IEC 29184.

 ## 8 Mandatory requirements

 1. CIR publication (publicly accessible)